fin-cli/handbook/commands/config/shuffle-salts.md

-# wp config shuffle-salts
+# fin config shuffle-salts

-Refreshes the salts defined in the wp-config.php file.
+Refreshes the salts defined in the fin-config.php file.

-This command runs on the `before_wp_load` hook, just before the WP load process begins.
+This command runs on the `before_fin_load` hook, just before the FIN load process begins.

 ### OPTIONS